Swiss B2B Marketing-Report 2026

 Visibility

-Visibility isn’t just a vanity metric, if it’s interpreted correctly.
-Views, reach, or open rates aren’t business goals, but they provide an early indication of whether messages are getting through at all.
+Visibility is more than just an aesthetic ideal when interpreted correctly.
+Views, reach, or open rates are not business objectives, but they provide an early indication of whether messages are getting through at all.

-In B2B marketing, it’s often realized too late that topics, formats, or campaigns are generating little response.
+In B2B marketing, it is often recognized too late that topics, formats, or campaigns are generating little response.
 Visibility is therefore an important early indicator.

 The key question is: Is our communication even reaching the relevant target audience?

 Common mistake: Visibility is either completely overestimated or completely ignored.
 Both are wrong.
-It’s an early indicator, but not proof of success.
+It is an early indicator, but not proof of success.

 Click Rate